kddnewton/kddnewton.github.io/_posts/2022-12-08-advent-of-yarv-part-8.md

 In this case, the value stack is set up slightly differently, with the bottom of the stack being the integer `5` corresponding to the `value` variable, then the value of `self` for the parent frame.
 The parent frame has its environment pointer pointing just above the `value` local.
 This time, the `block` frame only has the `factor` local because the `value` local belongs to the parent frame.
 The `block` frame will set its environment pointer to be just above the `factor` local.
 When it wants to access the `value` local, it will look for the value stack slot using the same formula as before but with the parent frame's environment pointer.

-The `getlocal` instruction therefore has two operands: the index of the local variable (the `local_index` from our formula above) and the level of the frame to look for the local variable in (i.e., how much parent frames to traverse to find the correct environment pointer).
+The `getlocal` instruction therefore has two operands: the index of the local variable (the `local_index` from our formula above) and the level of the frame to look for the local variable in (i.e., how many parent frames to traverse to find the correct environment pointer).
 The instruction will get the value of the local at the given index and level and push the value onto the value stack.
 For example, with the previous code and `getlocal 0, 1`:

 <div align="center">
   <img src="/assets/aoy/part8-getlocal.svg" alt="getlocal">